ignite/cli/docs/guide/nameservice/index.md

 # Nameservice Tutorial

 The nameservice tutorial provides step-by-step instructions to build a blockchain app for a nameservice.
-This nameservice app sends tokens between participants so that end users buy names and set a value to the names.
+This nameservice app sends tokens between participants so that end users can buy names and set a value to the names.
 <!-- rewrite intro for clarity
 - what problem does this nameservice solve?
 - why should user care?
 -->

 This tutorial builds on knowlege and skills developed in the earlier tutorials in the Starport Developer Guide.
-Before you start this building your nameservice app, we recommend that you complete these foundation tutorials:
+Before you start this building your nameservice app, we recommend that you complete these foundational tutorials:

 - [Install Starport](../install.md)
 - [Hello, World](../hello.md)